Explore-In-HMS/AIDubbing-AudioEditorKit-Player/README.md

 - On player page user can play/pause audio file and change its speed.
 Also there is left time indicator that show left time of audio.

+- While playing audio, words will be highlighted and tracked.

 ## :rocket: Features
 * Convert text to the audio file.
 * Play converted audio.
 * Change speed of audio.
 * Change type of speaker(Male/Female).
+* Convert audio file to data includes words and their timeline.

 ## :link: Useful Links
 * [Huawei Developers Medium Page EN](https://medium.com/huawei-developers)